LunarFlash/StyleTransferMachineLearning/README.md

 ## How to train your own model

-* Put a style image in ./trainingdata/style (A style image is an image where you want to apply it's artistic stlye on other images, for best result you can use the image of a painting such as Van Gohn's [Starry Night](https://www.vangoghgallery.com/painting/starry-night.html))
+* Put 1 or more images in ./trainingdata/style (A style image is an image where you want to apply it's artistic stlye on other images, for best result you can use the image of a painting such as Van Gohn's [Starry Night](https://www.vangoghgallery.com/painting/starry-night.html))
 ![starry](https://www.vangoghgallery.com/img/starry_night_full.jpg)